z0on/Multivariate_GWAS/README.md

 ![predictions](pd_predictions.png)

 Where:
-* panel 1: scan through z-score cutoffs for best predictions (using lm betas)
+* panel 1: scan through z-score cutoffs for best predictions (using lm betas).
+Basically it shows whether preriction improves if we keep including more and more SNPs with worse z-scores.
-* panel 2: predictions for hold-out samples based on lm betas
+* panel 2: predictions for hold-out samples based on lm betas, for the z-score cutoff giving maximal prediction accuracy (listed above the panel).
+Colors are different replicates, just for sanity check: all the well-predicted samples must not belong to a single replicate.
-* panel 3: predictions based on regularized betas (glmnet)
+* panel 3: same as panel 2, but based on regularized betas (from elastic net regression)
 * panel 4: comparison of simple and regularized predictions

 ## Where does it come from?